Growth Metrics

 Royal Caribbean Cruises (RCL) Short term Debt (2016 - 2025)

-Royal Caribbean Cruises' Short term Debt history spans 16 years, with the latest figure at $67.0 million for Q4 2025.
+Royal Caribbean Cruises (RCL) has disclosed Short term Debt for 17 consecutive years, with $67.0 million as the latest value for Q4 2025.